Ethacrynate Sodium Injection

 Although ethacrynate sodium in carefully controlled studies in animals and experimental subjects, produces a more favorable sodium/potassium excretion ratio than the thiazides, in patients with increased diuresis excessive amounts of potassium may be excreted.Onset of action is rapid, usually within 30 minutes after an oral dose of ethacrynic acid or within 5 minutes after an intravenous injection of ethacrynate sodium.
 After oral use, diuresis peaks in about 2 hours and lasts about 6 to 8 hours.The sulfhydryl binding propensity of ethacrynic acid differs somewhat from that of the organomercurials.
 Its mode of action is not by carbonic anhydrase inhibition.
 Ethacrynic acid does not cross the blood-brain barrier.

 Indications and Usage for Ethacrynate Sodium Injection

-Ethacrynate sodium is indicated for treatment of edema when an agent with greater diuretic potential than those commonly employed is required.
+Ethacryname Sodium is indicated for treatment of edema when as agent with greater diuretic potential than those commonly employed is required.